 The Unravel Analysis tab, shown above, carries out analysis to detect issues and make recommendations on how to mitigate those issues.

 Below is the view of Unravel when troubleshooting at the cluster level, specifically focusing on the same job mentioned previously.
 The job, which again lasted two minutes and eleven seconds, took place on July 5th at around 7PM.
 So what happened?

 The image above shows information about the data security queue at the time when the job we’re interested in was running.
 The table at the bottom of the dashboard shows the state of the jobs that were running on July 5th at 7PM, allowing you to see which, if any, job was taking up too much resources.
 In this case, Chris’ job, highlighted in yellow, wasn’t using a large amount of resources.
 From there, Chris can then conclude that perhaps the issue is instead on the application side and something needs to be fixed within the code.
 The best way to determine what needs to be fixed is to use the Analysis tab mentioned previously.

 There are many ways to troubleshoot Spark, whether it be on the job, pipeline, or cluster level.
 Unravel can be your one-stop shop to determine what is going on with your Spark jobs and data pipelines, as well as give you proactive intelligence that allows you to quickly troubleshoot your jobs.
 Unravel can help you meet your SLAs in a resourceful and efficient manner.

 We hope you have enjoyed, and learned from, reading this blog post.
-If you think Unravel Data can help you troubleshoot Spark and would like to know more, you can download a free trial or contact Unravel.
+If you think Unravel Data can help you troubleshoot Spark and would like to know more, you can create a free account or contact Unravel.